koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 Intent verification should allow robust penalization of weird impact measure behaviors by _constraining the agent to considering actions that normal_ $u_A$_\-maximizers would choose._ This appears to cut off bad incentives, including _ex ante_ offsetting.
 Furthermore, there are other, weaker reasons (such as approval incentives) which discourage these bad behaviors. ✓

-## Clinginess / Scapegoating Avoidance
+## Avoiding Clinginess vs. Scapegoating

 > The measure should sidestep the [clinginess / scapegoating tradeoff](/overcoming-clinginess-in-impact-measures).